andikrueger/AzureCP/Troubleshoot-AzureCP.md

 You may use [ULSViewer](https://www.microsoft.com/en-us/download/details.aspx?id=44020) to apply this filter and monitor the logs in real time.

-### Run Microsoft Graph queries in Postman
+### Test Microsoft Graph queries in Postman

-You can import the collection below in [Postman](https://www.postman.com/) to replay the queries sent by AzureCP and understand the results it returns:
+You can import the collection below in [Postman](https://www.postman.com/) to replay the typical queries issued by AzureCP:

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/7f2fca601fa9be1d8bb8)

 ### Test connectivity with Azure AD

-This PowerShell script connects to all the locations required for Microsoft Graph to work.
-It may be run on the SharePoint servers to ensure that they can be reached:
+AzureCP may fail to connect to Azure AD for various reasons.
+The PowerShell script below connects to the typical Azure endpoints and may be run on the SharePoint servers to test the connectivity:

 ```powershell
 Invoke-WebRequest -Uri https://login.windows.net